tomoglavas/nuxt-monorepo-starter/README.md

 # Nuxt Monorepo Demo

+This is a project based on [Serko.dev's Nuxt Monorepo](https://github.com/serkodev/nuxt-workspace)

 This project demonstrates how to use [Nuxt Layers](https://nuxt.com/docs/getting-started/layers) to build a complete monorepo architecture.
 You can also browse different [branches](https://github.com/serkodev/nuxt-monorepo/branches) to understand various application scenarios.

 Welcome to read this [blog post](https://serko.dev/post/nuxt-3-monorepo) to learn about the details of the entire architecture of this repo.